Cognism | Blog | Connect

 Achieve better data quality with Cognism

 Salespeople are notorious for wanting to close deals quickly.
-This can lead to them cutting corners, such as neglecting data quality.
+This can lead them to cut corners, such as neglecting data quality.

 This isn’t ideal since, as we’ve explained, quality data is essential to sales success!